XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 3. [Send an exchange listing request to XRP Charts](#send-an-exchange-listing-request-to-xrp-charts).

-Your exchange may already provide RESTful API endpoints that can deliver data in the formats described in this document.
-If so, there may be little to no development required on your part.
+Your exchange may have existing RESTful API endpoints that can deliver data in the formats described in this document.
+If so, there may be little to no development effort required on your part to complete tasks 1 and 2.

 If you have any questions about endpoint specifications, contact xxx@xxxxx.com. ***TODO: do we want to provide a way for them to contact us for dev support?***